plamensve/DS_FINAL_PROJECT/README.md

 # Comparative Analysis of Heart Disease Datasets with Logistic Regression and Random Forest

 ## Project Overview
-This project performs a comparative analysis of two independent **heart disease datasets**.
+This project performs a **comparative analysis of two independent heart disease datasets** and builds predictive models to evaluate risk factors.
-The main objectives are:
+The analysis has two main goals:
-- Identify and evaluate **risk factors** for heart disease.
+- Explore and statistically compare **risk factors** across datasets.
-- Conduct **statistical hypothesis testing** (Shapiro-Wilk, Mann-Whitney U, etc.).
-- Train and compare **Logistic Regression** and **Random Forest** models.
+- Train and evaluate **Logistic Regression** (interpretability) and **Random Forest** (predictive power).

+Additionally, the project includes a **Gradio-based interface** that allows users to test predictions for new patients using a pre-trained Random Forest model.

+---

+## Key Features
+- **Data Analysis & Preprocessing**: Cleaning, encoding, normalization, and feature engineering.
+- **Statistical Testing**: Shapiro-Wilk, Mann-Whitney U, and others to validate differences across groups.
+- **Modeling**: Logistic Regression & Random Forest trained on both datasets.
-- Assess model performance using **accuracy, precision, recall, F1-score, ROC curve, and AUC**.
+- **Evaluation**: Accuracy, Precision, Recall, F1-score, ROC curve, and AUC.
-- Provide a **comparative evaluation** of both datasets and models to highlight trade-offs between interpretability and predictive power.

-The project follows a clean research workflow with reproducibility in mind.
+- **Comparative Insights**: Strengths/weaknesses of each dataset and model.
+- **Interactive Prediction App**: Gradio interface for predicting heart disease.

 ---